 Please prove full details (qualification, date and grades) of any tests for English Language if these are required for your admission (see English language requirement).
 If you have not passed the required test, please provide the date when the results will be known.
 If your undergraduate course was from some countries (see English language requirement) where English is the native language, you do not require any further tests.

 Please give full details including e-mail of two referees.
-It is your responsibility to ensure that your referees submit their references to the specified email address by the date specified.
+It is your responsibility to ensure that your referees submit their references to the specified email address by the deadline of Sunday 15th January.
 We expect at least one referee to be from an academic involved in your undergraduate course.
 Details of how your referee should submit the reference is given below, please send them this information.
-We would appreciate if the reference would arrive by 09:00 GMT on Monday 29 April 2019, however late references will be accepted.
-Obviously references are most valuable in our selection, but your application will still be considered for shortlisting and will be considered equally if we do not have references.
+Obviously references are valuable in our selection process, but your application will still be considered for shortlisting and will be considered equally if we do not have references.

 No more than one page, no smaller than 11 point font.